Fried Lumpiang Shanghai with hot sauce

 • 3/4 cup minced onion (about half red onion)

-• Half a cup minced Chinese celery
+• Half a cup of minced Chinese celery

 • 6 cloves garlic, minced